 To start the program you must provide proof that you've completed a Bachelor of Nursing or Midwifery degree.

-If you don't have your qualification certificate before your start date, you'll need to give us a copy of your unofficial Academic Transcript.
+If you don't have your qualification certificate before your start date, you'll need to give us a copy of your unofficial academic transcript.
 A Justice of the Peace (JP) will need to certify this.
 Once you get your qualification certificate, you'll need to send a JP certified copy to us.

 You must also register with the Australia Health Practitioner Regulation Agency (AHPRA).
 We can't complete your recruitment process until you get your registration.
 You must do this 6 weeks before you complete your undergraduate course.